 Souter was awarded an Italian Government Scholarship in 1958 and painted Chioggia that year.
 Already her work is characterized by a strong sense of individuality.
 Not liking the texture of canvas, she worked in a variety of media on paper laid on board.
 This work shows a transition that perhaps gestures towards certain innovations of Fontana in his Gessi or chalk works where he sought to develop new forms in art appropriate to the contemporary age.

-Camille Souter was raised in Ireland and originally trained as a nurse at Guy’s Hospital London, before taking up painting in the mid 1950s.
-Though her usually small scale paintings appear abstract they were firmly based within reality and the everyday.
-Souter exhibited extensively since the 1960s.
-Major retrospectives of her work were held at The Douglas Hyde Gallery, Dublin, in 1980 and at the Ulster Museum, Belfast, in 2000.
-In 2000 Souter received the IMMA Glen Dimplex award for contribution to visual arts in Ireland.
-She was an honorary member of the RHA and elected Saoi of Aosdána in 2009.View Artist
+Camille Souter trained as a nurse before taking up painting in the mid 1950s.
+Though abstract in appearance, her paintings are based within reality and the everyday.
+Souter exhibited extensively since the 1960s, including major retrospectives at The Douglas Hyde Gallery, Dublin, in 1980, and the Ulster Museum, Belfast, in 2000.
+Souter received the IMMA Glen Dimplex award for contribution to visual arts in Ireland in 2000.
+She was a member of the RHA and was elected Saoi of Aosdána in 2009.View Artist